Adjacent User Privacy

 Background

-Smart camera technology brings convenience to it’s owner.
-However, it’s existence also affect other subjects who may concern their own privacy.
+Smart cameras affect other subjects along with owners who may concern their own privacy.

-Currently, secondary users of such technology, such as people being surveilled, have very limited control over their own privacy either deliberately or non-deliberately.
+Secondary users of such technology have very limited control over their own privacy either deliberately or non-deliberately.

 Identifying the current privacy exacerbating situation brought forth by the prevalence of smart cameras, the study used principles of speculative design* to address some possible scenarios.